illogika-studio/DOTSoftheDead/README.md

 This system has a CreatePlayer function that spawns a Player entity, which holds a PlayerTag component, a GameplayInput component, and a buffer of associated input device IDs.
-It then uses the new input system’s callbacks to build arrays of all inputs with associated devices that were made during the frame.
+It then uses the new input systemâ€™s callbacks to build arrays of all inputs with associated devices that were made during the frame.
 Finally, it launches a job whose purpose is to go fill the GameplayInput struct of each player with the inputs corresponding to the devices those players were given.